dstl-lab/Novice-Program-Visualizations-Usage/README.md

 Participants completed each task at their own pace, verbalizing their thought process.
 Afterward, they described their understanding of the code and recorded their confidence level in a Google form ([Template](https://docs.google.com/forms/d/e/1FAIpQLSe9Qxz3RSC1ZNapNS1LShJF28lUFAWzCM2njkyKgp0Z4d2iZg/viewform?usp=sharing)).

+### Data

+[`participant_data.csv`](./participant_data.csv) contains all participant data from the study, including:
+  - **Demographic Information**: Age, year level, current programming courses, and experience with Python and Pandas.
+  - **Task Information**: Task order and correctness scores for each participant.
+  - **Confidence Levels**: Self-reported confidence scores for each task.
+  - **Evaluation Metrics**: Ratings for the usefulness and ease of creating visualizations.

+This dataset can be used to reproduce the study's analyses or perform further exploratory research.

 ## Contact Information

 **Sam Lau**